 Qualified students can earn college credit while still in high school.
 Students are dually enrolled in their high school and SCC allowing them to receive both high school and college credit for courses taken through the program.

-If you are a current high school student, you must meet with our Career Specialist, Mr. Perry Gillespie, or the guidance counselor at your school and indicate to him/her you are interested in taking courses at Sampson Community College so they we can determine your eligibility for participation in CCP.
+If you are a current high school student, you must meet with our CCP Coordinator, Mr. Perry Gillespie, or the guidance counselor at your school and indicate to him/her you are interested in taking courses at Sampson Community College so they we can determine your eligibility for participation in CCP.